A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem

-We first start with a more intuitive but less parallel algorithm in Algorithm~\ref{alg:heap-update-naive}.
-It takes in the updated sparse partition $(S_i,S_i',p_i,q_i,d_i)$, set of points $M_1$ that start moving at $i$, and a set of points $M_2$ that stop moving at $i$.
+We first start with a more intuitive but less parallel algorithm, which is shown in Algorithm~\ref{alg:heap-update-naive}.
+It takes as input the updated sparse partition $(S_i,S_i',p_i,q_i,d_i)$, the set of points $M_1$ that start moving at level $i$, and a set of points $M_2$ that stop moving at level $i$.
 Lines \ref{line:heap-naive:del}--\ref{line:heap-naive:for1-insert-end} process the set of points $M_1$.
-On Line 2, we first batch delete $d_i^*(q)$ from $H_i$ for all $q$ in $M_1$ since they start moving at level $i$.
-On Lines 3--6, we update each receptor heap if it stores some $d_i^*(q)$ that is generated by a deleted point $p\in M_1$.
+We first batch delete $d_i^*(p)$ from $H_i$ for all $p$ in $M_1$, since they start moving at level $i$ (Line \ref{line:heap-naive:del}).
+We then update each receptor heap if it stores some $d_i^*(q)$ that is generated by a deleted point $p\in M_1$.
 To know each potential point $q$, we iterate over the neighborhood of each $p$ in $M_1$ and then check if $d_i^*(q)$ needs to be updated (Lines \ref{line:heap-naive:for1-start}--\ref{line:heap-naive:for1-insert-end}).
 Lines \ref{line:heap-naive:insert}--\ref{line:heap-naive:for2-insert-end} process $M_2$.
-On Line 9, we compute new restricted distances and batch insert the points in $M_2$ into $H_i$, since they stop moving at level $i$.
-Then on Lines 8--10, we update the receptor heaps when a heap contains the restricted distance of point $q$, but $q$ has a smaller distance to a newly inserted $p\in M_2$ than to its previous closest point (Lines \ref{line:heap-naive:for2-start}--\ref{line:heap-naive:for2-insert-end}).
+We compute new restricted distances and batch insert the points in $M_2$ into $H_i$, since they stop moving at level $i$ (Line \ref{line:heap-naive:insert}).
+We then update the receptor heaps when a heap contains the restricted distance of point $q$, but $q$ has a smaller distance to a newly inserted $p\in M_2$ than to its previous closest point (Lines \ref{line:heap-naive:for2-start}--\ref{line:heap-naive:for2-insert-end}).

-Using our batch-parallel binary heap which we will describe in Section~\ref{sec:heap}, each batch update of the heap takes $O(\log (n+m))$ depth.
+Using our batch-parallel binary heap, which we will describe in detail in Appendix~\ref{appendix:heap}, each batch update of the heap takes $O(\log (n+m))$ depth.
 The computation of the new restricted distances takes $O(1)$ depth.
-Therefore, the naive heap update algorithm takes $O(k\log (n+m))$ depth per call.
-For the batch insertion algorithm in Algorithm~\ref{alg:grid-insert}, \textsc{GridInsert} on level $i+1$ is blocked by \textsc{HeapUpdate-Naive} of level $i$, to prevent multiple initiators updating the same receptor simultaneously.
+Therefore, the naive heap update algorithm takes $O(\log (n+m))$ depth per call.
+For the batch insertion algorithm in Algorithm~\ref{alg:grid-insert-short}, \textsc{GridInsert} on level $i+1$ is blocked by \textsc{HeapUpdate-Naive} of level $i$, to prevent multiple initiators updating the same receptor simultaneously.
 Figure~\ref{fig:heap-insert-naive} illustrates four levels of the data structure.
 The updates of level 2 shown in blue dashed lines are blocked until the completion of level 1 shown in red solid lines, and similarly for the remaining levels.
-Since there are $O(\log (n+m))$ levels \whp{}, naively this leads to a overall depth of $O(k\log^2 (n+m))$ \whp{} for the heap updates.
-A similar argument applies for the batch deletion algorithm.
-A notable difference is that the order that the levels are updated proceeds in descending value of $i$ starting with $L$, as shown in Figure~\ref{fig:heap-delete-naive}.
+Since there are $O(\log (n+m))$ levels \whp{}, this leads to a overall depth of $O(\log^2 (n+m))$ \whp{} for the heap updates.
+A similar argument applies for the batch deletion algorithm, except that the order that the levels are updated proceeds in descending value of $i$ starting with $L$, as shown in Figure~\ref{fig:heap-delete-naive}.